gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 ![Diagram of coco and the Cat class](/static/img/posts/2019-02-01-the-ruby-object-model/fig-1-coco-and-cat.svg)

-The word "class" in Ruby can mean multiple things: the instantitable class which provides behaviour to its instances, the class object, or both.
+The word "class" in Ruby can mean multiple things: the instantiatable class which provides behaviour to its instances, the class object, or both.
 When talking about an object's class, we generally intend to describe the methods defined by that class.
 For this purpose, we will use the word _behaviour_ from now on.

 ## Classes